 Once you do, there are tips that can help you improve your memory or manage memory loss.
 Think of where ADHD-related memory challenges show up for you or your child most and how to mitigate it.

 There's nothing wrong with using external means or techniques to remember information such as that which a child might need for school, tasks, or scheduling (it's common for people with ADHD to overbook or double book themselves), and self-awareness that this is something you face matters.

 Tips to Improve Your Memory

 If the impacts that ADHD has on memory are affecting you or your child's life, what can you do?
 Finding what works to help you remember the things you need to is an example of working with one's brain rather than against it when it comes to ADHD and anything else, for that matter, that could affect a person's memory.
-Here are some tips to improve your memory with ADHD:
+Here are some tips to improve your working memory with ADHD:

 Stick to a routine

 Building a routine for kids with ADHD can be incredibly valuable.
 If you or your child forgets to engage in daily life or self-care activities, such as brushing one's teeth, taking medication, doing homework, feeding the dog, or packing lunch, creating and maintaining a consistent routine can be particularly necessary.

 The contents of your routine itself can also be supportive in aiding memory for those who live with ADHD.
 For example, making sure you get enough sleep, eating nutritious food regularly, and physical activity may all support memory and can be advantageous alongside ADHD treatments.

 Use external tools

 Apps, alarms, sticky notes, lists, and charts (such as chore apps or routine charts that can help your child remember what tasks they've done and have left to do that day) can all be beneficial.
 These can also help you implement new routines.